DanRezo/FindYourShoe/README.md

   - Removing shoes form list.
   - Editing a shoe on the list.
   - Adding a new shoe to the list.
-6. User can also click on the drop down menu to filter shoes by
+6. User can also click on the drop down menu to filter shoes by:

  1. Category
    - Neutral
    - Stability